The Children of Charles Ponting and Mary Pearce

 Charles and Mary had five children:

-- Mary Francis Ponting.
-Born 1830 in Wooton Bassett
+- Mary Frances Ponting.
+Baptised 21 March 1830 in Wooton Bassett.

 - William Ponting.
 Baptised 29 December 1831 at Wooton Bassett

 - John Pearce Ponting.
 Baptised 8 February 1835 at Wooton Bassett.

 - Thomas Cole Ponting.
 Baptised 4 December 1836 at Wooton Bassett.

 In 1851 the family was living at 27, High Street, New Thame, Oxfordshire where 46 year old Charles was a draper employing 3 men and 1 boy.
 Although he is shown as married, his wife Mary is not listed.
 His daughter Mary Frances was at home.
 Four assistants and two house servants are also listed.
 Son Thomas was a pupil at Alverston House.